How to Get Organized – Tips for Getting and Staying Organized

 4. Organize your mental space

-The previous steps all focused on organizing your physical space, which indirectly benefits your mental health.
+The previous steps all focused on organizing your physical space, which can indirectly impact your mental health.
 However, spending some time and effort to organize your mental space can be a total game changer.

 Take some time to think about how you organize your thoughts and manage your daily activities.
 Everyone is different, but coming up with an organization system for your ideas, priorities and overall schedule can clear mental space and make you much more effective and productive.
 Here are some examples: